dojo/docs/dojox/calendar.rst

 This class provides the state management of the displayed item renderer.
 The values are computed by the view and passed to the renderer.

 The state properties are: edited, focused, hovered, selected.
-If a state is set, a custom CSS pseudo class is added (same name with upper case first letter for example “Selected”).
+If a state is set, a custom CSS class is added (same name with upper case first letter for example “Selected”).

-Additional CSS pseudo classed are used to describe the data item state with respect to the store:
+Additional CSS classed are used to describe the data item state with respect to the store:

   * "Storing": The data item is being added/updated to the store.
   * "Unstored": The data item is not in the store yet (interactive data item create use case)